Paulinhx/Paulinhx.github.io/README.md

 ## Thanks
-If you like this portfolio template don't forget give it a ⭐ and also share it with me [here](mailto:paul@hylematiere.com).
+If you like this portfolio template don't forget give it a ⭐

 ## License